useblocks/sphinx-needs/docs/configuration.rst

 HTML style
 ^^^^^^^^^^

-Also dead links get specific css attributes on the HTML output:
+Also dead links get specific CSS attributes on the HTML output:
 ``needs_dead_link`` for all found dead links and an additional ``forbidden`` for link_types with ``allow_dead_links`` not set or set to ``False``.